Spring Grant Submission Cycle Opens: 4 Tips to Improve Your Concept Paper

-The Callahan Foundation is now accepting concept paper submissions for the 2018 fall grant cycle.
+The Callahan Foundation is now accepting concept paper submissions for the 2019 Spring grant cycle.
 Northeast Ohio nonprofit organizations with a focus on higher education, the arts and social services are encouraged to apply.
 Funding is offered to eligible nonprofits that demonstrate superior leadership and create value for those in need.

 As you craft your concept paper, remember to review the full requirements, and consider these four tips for a successful application: